Get your visibility convert

 A beginner’s way of conversion rate optimization is often working with one particular asset at a time: say, improving a video or optimizing a subtitle.
 However, it is more logical (and more effective after all) to approach the metadata and the imagery as an ecosystem and make consistent changes in it.
 Say, if you emphasise the luxurious quality of your services in the preview video and the screenshots, using a too casual tone in the copy will not be a good idea.

-Figuring out how to reach the target audience in the best way requires a lot of testing, too.
+Figuring out how to reach the target audience in a best way requires a lot of testing, too.
 The common practice is running an A/B testing: launching two versions of the app metadata or/and imagery, and measuring visibility and conversion rates of the both of them.

 An A/B test is a pre-post test: one runs it before submitting an app to the store.
 You can do it via the Google Console.
 If you are going to run such tests, make sure you always have a clear KPI and an expected level of performance so that you can measure the effects of each version.